-vehicle slipping or toppling off of the lifting platform.
-Align vehicle between vehicle lift columns and position the four support plates at the vehicle lift support points specified by the vehicle manufacturer. ⚠Danger --- --- ---------
+vehicle slipping or toppling off of the lifting platform. support plates at the vehicle lift support points specified by the ⚠Danger vehicle manufacturer.

 Risk of accident and injury

 Ensure that the vehicle is ideally aligned and secured against tilting according to the general safety specifications and regulations.